tumbarumba/issue-tracker-tools/README.md

 pip install $(find dist -name "*.whl")
 ```

+If you intend to make changes to the code, you should instead install
-To install source code for direct use:
+the source code for direct use:

 ```
 pip install --editable .